Performance Breakdown

 It was able to pick up most of the sand on the backward pass.

-Unlike the soft roller attachment with lots of padding, the torque drive does not have such, so there’s more friction.
+Unlike the soft roller attachment, which has lots of padding, the torque drive lacks it, resulting in more friction.

 Large Debris on Hard Floors

-Thanks to the V11 Torque Drive’s two adjustable gates, it can pick up even significant bits of dirt like Cheerios.
+Thanks to the V11 Torque Drive’s two adjustable gates, it can pick up even significant bits of dirt, such as Cheerios.

 The torque drive head can clean Cheerios on hard floors.